Reframing Failure as Growth in Therapy

 CBT

 Cognitive-behavioral therapy (CBT) offers a structured approach to reframing by helping clients identify and challenge distorted thinking patterns, such as catastrophizing, black-and-white thinking, or overgeneralization.
-For example, a client who views a job loss as evidence of being “incompetent” might be guided to consider external factors like company restructuring, or to recognize their own strengths and achievements in navigating the aftermath.
+Cognitive restructuring, a key component of CBT, involves helping clients identify and challenge distorted thought patterns (Prout et al., 2015).
+For example, a client who views a job loss as evidence of being "incompetent" might be guided to consider external factors like company restructuring, or to recognize their own strengths and achievements in navigating the aftermath.
 By altering the interpretation of the event, reframing shifts the emotional response from despair or self-loathing to grief, disappointment, or even motivation.
 This doesn't minimize the pain of the experience, but it allows room for a broader, more self-compassionate narrative to emerge.

 Narrative Therapy

-Narrative therapy expands on this idea by helping clients deconstruct the dominant stories they’ve internalized about failure.
+Narrative therapy expands on this idea by helping clients deconstruct the dominant stories they've internalized about failure.
 These stories are often shaped by cultural messages, early family roles, or societal expectations.
-A client might carry a lifelong narrative of being the “underachiever” in the family or the “emotional one” who always messes things up.
+A client might carry a lifelong narrative of being the "underachiever" in the family or the "emotional one" who always messes things up.
 In therapy, we can explore the origin of those narratives and begin to construct alternative stories grounded in resilience, complexity, and agency.
-Importantly, narrative reframing doesn’t deny the facts of the client’s experience—it adds context, texture, and possibility.
+Narrative reframing helps clients construct alternative stories that highlight their strengths and capacity for growth, supporting the development of a more resilient self-concept.
+Importantly, narrative reframing doesn't deny the facts of the client's experience—it adds context, texture, and possibility.

 Integration